srackham/hindsite/doc/design-spec.md

 draft:    true
 -->
 ```
-- `tags` can be a comma-separated string or a YAML list:
+- `tags` are a comma-separated string.
+Tags can also be encoded as a YAML list
+  or a TOML array called `categories` c.f.
+Hugo.
+- The variable name `description` can be used instead of `synopsis`.
 - The HTML comment delimiters are preferable because:
-  * They ignored if the document is processed by other applications.
+  * They ignored if the document is rendered by other applications.
   * The front matter is retained by the generated HTML web page.
 - [YAML syntax](https://learn.getgrav.org/advanced/yaml).
 - See [go-yaml](https://github.com/go-yaml/yaml) package.